ReSQueing Parallel and Private Stochastic Convex Optimization: Discussion of Proposition

 \section{Discussion of Proposition~\ref{prop:mainballaccel}}

 In this section, we discuss how to obtain Proposition~\ref{prop:mainballaccel} from the analysis in \cite{AsiCJJS21}.
 We separate the discussion into four parts, corresponding to the iteration count, the line search oracle parameters, the ball optimization oracle parameters, and the proximal gradient oracle parameters.
 We note that Proposition 2 in \cite{AsiCJJS21} states that they obtain function error $\epsopt$ with constant probability; however, examining the proof shows it actually yields an expected error bound.
+Additionally, Proposition 2 in \cite{AsiCJJS21} is stated for $x^\star$ (the comparison point in the error guarantee) defined to be the minimizer of $F$, but examining the proof shows that the only property about $x^\star$ it uses is that $x^\star \in \ball(R)$.

 \paragraph{Iteration count.} The bound $\Cba K \log \kappa$ on the number of iterations follows immediately from the value $K_{\max}$ stated in Proposition 2 of \cite{AsiCJJS21}, where we set $\lam_{\min} \gets \lams$ and $\eps \gets \ptot$.